 What We Like: Oak Hills Christian College opened a resident institution of higher education two decades after the initial school was founded.

-Degree: Bachelor’s in Applied Psychology AND Addictions Counseling
+Degree: Bachelor’s in Applied Psychology and Addictions Counseling

 How Do I Save Money on a Counseling Degree?

-A person could also look into the option of free online counseling classes.
+Besides an affordable counseling degree, a person could also look into the option of free online counseling classes.
 Although a person won’t be able to complete the entire degree for free, it’s possible to earn a few credits for free that can be transferred to earn a complete degree.

 A person should also look into grants and scholarships.
 Grants and scholarships are both free funding to go toward your tuition.
 An individual receives the funding to complete the program.
 The person must finish his or her degree, or he or she will need to pay back the funding.
 Grants and scholarships are available through colleges, and a person may also fund them from the state and federal government when he or she fills out his or her financial information sheet for college.
 Private scholarships and grants also exist, and a person can find these by performing an internet search.